Charlie67j/idd/README.md

 After creating a sudo user, you can run this script to get docker set up and ready for the first container.

-wget https://raw.githubusercontent.com/Charlie67j/idd/master/install_docker_debian.sh && bash install_docker_debian.sh
+wget https://raw.githubusercontent.com/Charlie67j/idd/master/install_docker_debian.sh && sudo bash install_docker_debian.sh